DURABLE RESPONSE RATES THROUGH 5 YEARS1,2

 Outcomes were analyzed descriptively

-Data is presented as an interim analysis with a data cutoff of September 2, 2024.
+Data is presented as an interim analysis.
 Outcomes were analyzed descriptively.

 Select key secondary endpoints: